Skip to main content

 Equity Exposure: SBSW, IMPUY, ANGPY

 Sibanye Stillwater (SBSW) is the most leveraged major miner to rhodium and palladium prices.
 The company is the world’s largest primary PGM producer (following its acquisitions of Stillwater Mining in the US and various South African operations).
 SBSW’s share price has declined roughly 70% from its 2021 peak, tracking the PGM basket price collapse.
-At current prices, Sibanye’s South African PGM operations are generating thin margins, while the US Stillwater operations (primarily palladium) have required significant capital investment to maintain production.
+At current prices, Sibanye’s South African PGM operations are generating thin margins, while the US Stillwater operations (primarily palladium) have required significant capital research to maintain production.

 Impala Platinum (IMPUY) carries heavy rhodium exposure through its Rustenburg and Marula operations.
 Impala has responded to lower PGM prices with a restructuring program that includes shaft closures and workforce reductions, aiming to reduce all-in sustaining costs to remain viable at lower price levels.